patrickkall-agridrone/agridrone-annotation-tool/README.md

 pip install opencv-python numpy
 ```
 ## Add a custom logo (Optional):
-If you have a custom logo you'd like to use, place the logo in the logo folder with the filename customcolor_logo.png.
-The image should ideally have a transparent background.
+If you have a custom logo you'd like to use, place the logo in the logo folder with the filename logo.jpeg.

 # Usage
 ## Prepare your images:
 Place all images you want to annotate inside a directory, for example, Training/Fir.